Fear of Commitment – The Phobia To Get Too Close

 The stable relationship you develop will become your new reality – a reality that will become familiar.
 And when something becomes familiar it becomes far less of a threat.

-One thing that can help you conduct a productive internal dialogue is to make use of my special meditation, like the one I’ve created specifically to help you deal with fears of commitment and intimacy.
+One thing that can help you conduct a productive internal dialogue is to make use of my ‘get rid of commitment’ formula here.

-Then, as you consistently expose yourself to the healing affirmations and frequencies, and as time passes, you will be able to replace this negative wiring with new positive perceptions that will enable you to build a healthy, warm, and loving long-term relationship.
+Then, as you consistently expose yourself to the healing affirmations and frequencies, you will be able to replace the negative wiring with new positive perceptions that will enable you to attract healthy love.

 Erik Erikson defined intimacy as the ability to forge close emotional connections.
 According to his doctrine, a prerequisite for the ability to develop intimacy is having a strong, unified self-identity.

-True intimacy with another person is not possible if a person has no sense of self, because such a person has no “self” to share with a potential partner.
+True commitment with another person is not possible if a person has no sense of self, because such a person has no “self” to share with a potential partner.

-Other famous psychologists are enthusiastic supporters of this approach and have added that the ability to form an intimate connection depends on the ability to distinguish one’s self from one’s partner: a person with a high level of distinction can be part of a committed relationship without feeling swallowed by it.
+Other famous psychologists are enthusiastic supporters of this approach and have added that the ability to form a connection depends on the ability to distinguish one’s self from one’s partner: a person with a high level of distinction can be part of a committed partnership without feeling swallowed by it.

 Such a person is likely to feel that there is enough there to strengthen the relationship even while maintaining his or her individuality.

-Therefore, it is a good idea to take on the process of building a strong self-identity, especially if you tend to have blurred boundaries, a lack of assertiveness, a fear of saying “no”, or an inexplicable desire to please others.
+Therefore, it is a good idea to take on the process of building a strong self-identity.
+Especially if you tend to have blurred boundaries, a lack of assertiveness, or an inexplicable desire to please others.

-Learn to develop a strong and stable identity, form your own authentic “you”, learn to recognize your values, and practice maintaining appropriate boundaries with your work colleagues and your friends first.
+Learn to cultivate a rock-solid personality.
+Form your own authentic “you”.
+Learn to recognize your values, and commit to yourself by maintaining appropriate boundaries with your work colleagues and your friends first.

 To sum up

-Fear of commitment can give rise to tremendous internal anxieties.
-This unbearable internal tension might cause you so much real suffering that you might feel you have no option but to terminate the relationship.
+Commitment phobia can give rise to tremendous internal turbulences.
+This unbearable fear might cause you so much suffering that you might feel you have no option but to escape the relationship.

-Now that you have a general sense of the reasons you fear getting close to another person – to share your passion, your secrets, and your real “you” with them – you can finally start on the road to healing and find a way to release yourself from the chains of the past.
+Now you have a general sense of the reasons you fear commitment and getting close to another person.
+The fear to share your wishes, your secrets, and your real “you” with them.
+Now can finally start on the road to healing, and find a way to release yourself from the chains of the past.

-If you keep experiencing an ongoing difficulty in these areas it is advisable that you find a professional therapist to help you explore these issues.
+If you keep experiencing ongoing difficulty in these areas it is advisable that you find a professional therapist to help you explore this type of phobia.

-Such a treatment may help you clear up any emotional and energetic blocks and will open your hear to the great love that awaits you.
+Such a treatment may help you clear up any emotional and energetic commitment blocks and will open your heart to the great love that awaits you.